 - Notify your close contacts

-- Contact your health care provider or local public health district office for additional guidance.
+- Contact your healthcare provider or local public health district office for additional guidance.

-- They may advise you on how to get tested or vaccinated for monkeypox.
+- They may advise you on how to get tested or vaccinated for mpox.
 You can find the contact information and address for your local health district by clicking this link: Contact information for local public health districts.

 - Monitor for symptoms for 21 days after your last day of exposure, including monitoring your temperature twice per day.